Pearl Harbor survivor Jack Holder dies in Arizona at age 101

-PHOENIX (AP) — Jack Holder, a Pearl Harbor survivor who went on become a decorated World War II flyer who flew over 100 missions in the Pacific and European theaters, has died in Arizona.
+PHOENIX (AP) — Jack Holder, a Pearl Harbor survivor and decorated World War II pilot who flew more than 100 missions in the Pacific and European theaters, has died in Arizona.
 He was 101.

 “The first bomb that fell on Pearl Harbor was about 100 yards from me,” Holder said, adding that he “saw guys swimming through burning oil in the water.”